+13 June 2020.
+Welcome to Cruinniú na nÓg, Ireland’s national day of free creativity for children and young people.
 This reading was created to make the book available for all children Ireland during the National Day of Creativity for Children – Cruinniú na nÓg 2020 during the Covid-19 lockdown.
 Together with Sligo Central Library, I’m holdingContinue reading “Storytime: Murphy the Seal by Linda Fahrlin”

 The Winter exhibition which is organised by artist/illustrator Brian Gallagher hangs at the United Arts Club, Dublin from the 14th of November until the 6th of December.
 I have two pieces exhibiting.
 Inspired by the Atlantic ocean and its treasures and meals around the dinner table; The Donegal Atlantic Lobster Christmas Recipe and the Oyster lovingContinue reading “Winter – Exhibition at The United Arts Club, Dublin”

 Illustration for Queen Maeves Surf Open.
 The Irish Warrior Queen, Maeve, is said to be resting in a cairn on the top of Knocknarea.
 Now, I know you are supposed to look at the waves when you are out in the water.
 However, I often find myself looking in overland.
 Especially days when there’s aContinue reading “Queen Maeve’s Surf Open”

+The Great Irish Science Book!
 For the last couple of months, I have had the pleasure of working with Luke O’Neill, who as it happens, not only is a Professor of Biochemistry in the School of Biochemistry and Immunology at Trinity College Dublin but also super good at explaining complex things!
 Together we have writtenContinue reading “Shortlisted as ‘Best Irish Published Book 2019’: The Great Irish Science Book”